cvigilv/esqueleto.nvim/README.md

       advanced = {
-        -- List of files glob patterns to ignore ignored = {},
+        -- List of files glob patterns to ignore
+        -- Or alternatively, a function that determines if a file should be ignored ignored = {},

         -- Ignore OS files like .DS_Store